 Visitors to the battlefields today are basically faced with one of three choices, namely:

 Let's look at these three options in more detail in the following sections.

 Those who are familiar with crossing the English Channel by either Eurotunnel or ferry and driving on the 'wrong side' may feel confident in making their own way to the battlefields.
 Ypres is about one hour's drive (east) from Calais.
 Albert (Somme) is just over one and a half hour's drive (south east) from Calais.

-By far and away the biggest drawback to visiting the battlefields under one's own steam is that it can be very difficult to relate the battlefield today to the battlefield of 1914-
+By far and away the biggest drawback to visiting the battlefields under one's own steam is that it can be very difficult to relate the battlefields today to the battlefields of 1914-

 Option 2 -

 People who wish to visit the battlefields of the Great War understandably may first think of a conducted tour.
 However, for those truly seeking to reveal the true legacy of the Great War, nothing can beat the freedom of exploring the battlefields without the constraints of a coach/minibus group dictating the pace.

 Visiting the battlefields as part of a conducted tour can be frustrating as the tour organiser has to keep to a fixed timetable and itinerary, often limiting stops to 20-

 If you have your heart set on a large-

 Either read on or jump straight to our page dedicated to self-